neogeo-mzs/Mezz-Estate-NeoGeo-Audio-Driver/README.md

 ## BUGS

 ## TODO
+* pitch slide command

 ## IDEAS
+* Add support for jingles (songs that can play while another song is playing)

+* 68k commands that play a sample/note without
+having to specify the exact channel (only the kind of channel).
+The driver would choose which channel to play this on (the first unused one, if any)

 * If enough events are left there could be versions of events that set the timing to 0 to save space